Packard Pacific

-The Pacific and Mayfair were distinguished by high levels of interior trim: for instance, leather upholstery was provided, and the cars' interior headliners were ornamented with chrome strips intended to suggest a convertible top.
+The Pacific was distinguished by high levels of interior trim: for instance, leather upholstery was provided, and the cars' interior headliners were ornamented with chrome strips intended to suggest a convertible top.
 The cars were also given innovative exterior color schemes; most were given two-tone paint jobs (for example: "Carnation" (white) and "Amethyst" (lavender)), which were considered fashionable at the time.

 1,189 Pacific hardtops were built before production concluded for the 1954 model year.
 Starting in 1955, Packard renamed its senior hardtop the Four Hundred.
+Production was hampered by the sale of Briggs Manufacturing Company who had supplied bodywork to Packard beginning in 1941.